THC Vapes Now Banned in Alabama: What HB445 Means for You

 - ABC-licensed liquor stores (off-premises only)

-- Grocery stores over 14,000 sq ft with restricted access zones
+- Large grocery stores over 14,000 sq ft with restricted access zones (beverages only)

 Tax and Enforcement